 philosophy emphasizes a belief in positive expectations and expects that students, as they mature, will take increasing responsibility for their own learning.

-We are seeking a part-time Spanish teacher for the Upper School beginning in Fall 2019.
-Responsibilities include teaching one section of Spanish.
+We are seeking a part-time Spanish teacher for the Upper School beginning in Fall 2020.
+Responsibilities include teaching two to three sections of Spanish.
 Native or near-native fluency is essential, as well as experience in teaching Spanish at the Upper School level.
-We expect that candidates will have spent time living abroad.
+We expect that candidates will have spent time abroad.